 - II.
 Psychosomatic Medicine: The Biggest Reason We Dismiss Links Between Stress, Trauma and Type 1 Diabetes?

 - III.
 Symptoms May Reflect an Intelligent Process Gone Awry

-I received an email from Teri in Illinois with this very question while writing this post,
+While writing this post, I received an email from Teri in Illinois describing this very problem:

 I just read your post [about how trauma is making sense of your chronic illness].
 I do not know how I found you, but am so grateful.
 My Son was diagnosed with Type 1 Diabetes in 2011 at 13 years old.
 Previous to his diagnosis he had a few situations which made me question over the years, what in the world was going on with him.
 He also was diagnosed with anxiety at age 4 and I was given information on ADHD/ADD and needed to bring him for testing at that time for an early intervention program, which he did not test “low” enough for.